roc-streaming/roc-toolkit/README.md

 Roc source code is licensed under [MPL-2.0](https://www.mozilla.org/en-US/MPL/2.0/), see [LICENSE](LICENSE).
 [Roc logos](doc/images/) by [botanicahouse](https://www.instagram.com/botanicahouse/) are licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

 Issues with external dependencies:
-* Roc may be configured to use LDPC-Staircase codec from OpenFEC, which is licensed under [CeCILL](http://openfec.org/patents.html), GPL-like and GPL-compatible license.
-When Roc is built with OpenFEC support enabled, it must be distributed under lincense compatible with CeCILL.
+* Roc may be configured to use FEC codec from OpenFEC, which is licensed under [CeCILL](http://openfec.org/patents.html), a GPL-like and GPL-compatible license.
+When Roc is built with OpenFEC support enabled, it must be distributed under a lincense compatible with CeCILL.

 Authors
 -------